 Archbishop Curley is the only all-male Franciscan high school in the city of Baltimore and the state of Maryland.
 This means that we are shaped by the example of St. Francis of Assisi.
 Commonly known for his ministry to the poor and his love of nature, St. Francis tried to make real the experience of Jesus Christ in the lives of those he met.
-The Franciscan Friars who work at Curley and the men and women they work with do the same as we work to instill St. Francis’s message of following the gospel in the lives of our students.
+The Franciscan Friars who minister at Curley and the men and women with whom they work all strive to instill the spirit of St. Francis.

 Archbishop Curley seeks a young man who is achieving to his academic potential, has an interest in participating in our co-curricular program, has a deep respect for the rich tradition of Archbishop Curley High School, is dedicated to contributing positively to the culture of the “Curley Family” and strives to become a great man.